 As AI vision technology is advancing rapidly, more use cases are introduced in the education sector.
 EdTech applications include personalized learning and vision-based methods to assess the student’s attention and teacher performance.

 Our Background: At viso.ai, we provide the leading no-code computer vision platform Viso Suite.
 The integrated solution enables organizations worldwide to build, deploy, scale, and secure their computer vision applications.

 - Applications of visual AI at schools and universities

 Computer Vision Technology

-Recently, new deep learning technologies brought great advances to image recognition.
+Recently, new deep learning technologies brought great advances in the field of image recognition.
 State-of-the-art machine learning methods, especially deep learning models, are highly robust and provide accurate real-time object detection and image classification.
-Hence, AI vision can perform video analytics with the video of common surveillance cameras or webcams.
+Hence, AI vision can perform video analytics with the video of common surveillance cameras, IP cameras, or USB webcams.

 Applications of Computer Vision in the Education Sector